Pranoy12001/newton-rest/README.md

 # newton-rest
-It is Student Management System backend.
+It is Student Management System backend.<br>
 Technology Used:
 2. Spring Boot
 3. MySql